-The incomplete policy as written above does not apply to Thesis or Graduate Seminar papers.
-In such cases the incomplete will remain until the thesis or paper is completed or the instructor determines that progress has ceased.
+The incomplete policy as written above does not apply to practicum/internships, thesis, or graduate capstone papers.
+In such cases, the incomplete will remain un-til the practicum/internships, thesis, or paper is completed or the instructor deter-mines that progress has ceased.
+Specific incomplete policies are incorporated in practicum/internship, thesis or graduate capstone handbooks.